BoutonJones.com

 In Conclussion (Bookmarks)

 For long PDFs with headings, it seems prudent and helpful to include bookmarks based on the orginal document's headings.
-While not strictly a WCAG success criteria, it will improve the PDF's accessibiity which is the ultimate goal.
+While not strictly a WCAG success criteria, it will improve the PDF's accessibiity --- which should be your ultimate goal.
+So, I recommend it as a best practice.

 That said, I welcome hearing from PDF Accessibility experts who have a different opinion or offer new information.